programming4phone/airnow.collector/README.md

 ## Development stack

-This project was generated with Java 8, Spring Boot, and Ehcache.
+This project was developed using Java 8, Spring Boot, and Ehcache.

 ## Build